 Using AMSR-E brightness temperature (which is the fundamental parameter measured by passive microwave radiometers like AMSR-E) and diurnal amplitude variations (DAV, which are the differences between the early-morning [usually minimum] and late-afternoon [usually maximum] brightness temperature observations), the research team was able to determine the timing of melt onset and snow saturation.
 Runoff was calculated using pre-melt SWE data combined with terrain information and melt rate estimates.
 As Dr. Ramage observes, once snowmelt begins, there is a transition period characterized by daytime melting and overnight refreezing, resulting in high variations in brightness temperature and high DAV.
 Using the snowmelt rate during and after melt transition and the snowmelt flow during and after melt transition, the SWEHydro model was able to effectively simulate the increase in water flow from melting snow, peak timing and magnitude of this flow, and the volume of this flow.
 This shows that the SWEHydro model may be effective for quantifying spring snowmelt in remote areas lacking sufficient meteorological measurements.

 Dr. Ramage’s use of data from multiple satellites is an effective technique in her glacier and snow cover change studies in high latitude regions and some mountainous areas.
-Currently, using a newly developed multi-satellite high-resolution brightness temperature data set available through NASA’s National Snow and Ice Data Center (NSIDC) Distributed Active Archive Center (DAAC), she is looking at smaller glaciers with higher relief and in more temperate environments.
+Currently, using a newly developed multi-satellite high-resolution brightness temperature dataset available through the National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC), she is looking at smaller glaciers with higher relief and in more temperate environments.
 One somewhat elusive quantity she would like to be able to quantify is how much snow is melting in very remote places.
 Current satellite-borne instruments enable her to detect moisture in the near surface snowpack, but she and her colleagues find it difficult to turn this remotely-sensed presence of melt into a rate or volume.
 She hopes to rectify this gap through the development of additional datasets and further snowpack hydrology modeling.

 Thanks to the ability of Earth observing satellites to peer into every corner of the globe 24 hours a day and acquire imagery in a wide range of weather conditions, Dr. Ramage and her colleagues are able to access an ever-increasing trove of remotely-sensed data to supplement their field investigations and modeling of remote, frozen environments.